Skip to content

 Using OpenAI Operator Agents with Tallyfy

-OpenAI’s Operator is an AI agent (introduced as a research preview around early 2025) designed to perform tasks on the web by interacting with browser interfaces much like a human.
-It can understand natural language instructions, navigate websites, fill out forms, and take actions on a user’s behalf, presenting potential for automating web-based steps within Tallyfy processes.
+OpenAI’s Operator is an AI agent launched January 23, 2025, designed to perform tasks on the web by interacting with browser interfaces much like a human.
+Available to ChatGPT Pro subscribers ($200/month), it can understand natural language instructions, navigate websites, fill out forms, and take actions on a user’s behalf, presenting significant potential for automating web-based steps within Tallyfy processes.

 Understanding OpenAI Operator: How It Works